Weapons on Campus / Hostile Threats

-This video is used with permission from the Florida State University Police Department.
-It was developed to provide guidance on how to respond to an “Active Shooter” situation.
+This video is used with permission from the Department of Homeland Security.
+It was developed to provide guidance on how to respond to an “Active Aggressor” situation.
 The Southern Police Department encourages all community members to view this video to help mentally prepare for the unlikely, but alarming, possibility that they may someday need to “Run, Hide, Fight.”

 - Have an escape route plan in mind.